exceptionless/Exceptionless/README.md

   3. Open the `Exceptionless.sln` Visual Studio solution file.
   4. Select `Exceptionless.Api` as startup projects.
   5. Run the project by pressing `F5` to start the server.
-  6. (OPTIONAL) For a user interface you must also setup and configure the [Exceptionless.UI](https://github.com/exceptionless/Exceptionless.UI) project.
+  6. We have a prebuilt [Exceptionless UI](https://github.com/exceptionless/Exceptionless.UI] that's configured to talk to the localhost server instance.
+Just navigate to [http://local-app.exceptionless.io](http://local-app.exceptionless.io) to get started.

 Alternatively, you can [watch this short YouTube video](http://youtu.be/wROzlVuBoDs) showing how to get started with the project.